-Every two years immediately following a general election, the City of Pleasanton begins the process of establishing a work plan that functions as the road map for projects, initiatives and budget development for the subsequent two-year period.
+Every two years immediately following a general election, the City of Pleasanton begins the process of establishing a work plan that functions as the

 The Work Plan does not rank projects in various degrees of priority (e.g., highest priority, high priority, etc.).
 Rather, all projects in the work plan are included equally as part of the City’s work effort.
 However, to help define the Council’s prioritized work plan, the projects have been placed in broad goals/categories as follows:

 Following the development of a draft list of priorities for the two-year work plan, City staff presented the draft list to each of the City’s advisory boards and commissions at one of their regularly scheduled meetings.
 The commissions included Parks and Recreation, Planning, Housing, Economic Vitality, Civic Arts, Human Services, Library, and Youth, as well as the Committee on Energy and the Environment.
 Each group was tasked with determining 2-3 projects (relating to that group’s purview) which they felt would be most appropriate to prioritize for the coming two-year work plan, and that would best achieve that group's strategic goals.